vrandall66/front-end-submissions-public/1901/mod-2/gametime/lauren-emily.md

 * [ ] Proficient - Application is thoughtfully put together with some duplication.
 Developers can speak to choices made in the code and knows what every line of code is doing.
 Application is organized into classes (and correctly uses inheritance) with some misplaced logic.
 Business-logic code is mostly separated from view-related code.
 * [ ] Exceptional - Meets all requirements of `Proficient`.
 In addition, application has exceptionally well-factored code with little or no duplication.
 SRP (single responsibility principle) and DRY (don't repeat yourself) principles are utilized.
 There are _zero_ instances where an instructor would recommend taking a different approach.
 There are no instances where instructor would suggest moving logic or data to another class.
 The business-logic code driving functionality is cleanly separated from rendering, view-related code.

+* Lots of hardcoding that is causing some verbose code (e.g. putting numbers in variable names rather than using )

 ### Workflow
 * [ ] Novice - The developer/team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * [ ] Advanced Beginner - The developer/team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.